 The parallel run methodology here is the same approach used in NetSuite migrations.
 For a detailed breakdown of how parallel reconciliation works, see NetSuite to Odoo Migration: Timeline, Risk, and What CFOs Need to Know.

-The board AI mandate adds a second dimension to this math.
-A migrate dynamics 365 to odoo decision does not add a budget line.
-It replaces existing spend with lower spend plus an open-schema platform where cross-system agents can operate without the BC schema ceiling.
+The board AI mandate adds that second dimension.
+A migrate dynamics 365 to odoo decision, where the numbers support it, does not add a budget line — it replaces existing spend with an open-schema platform where cross-system agents can operate without the BC schema ceiling.
 The AI capacity is not an add-on.
 It comes from removing the closed-platform constraint.

 These are hard disqualifiers.
 Not risks to manage.
 Reasons to stop the conversation early.